ananya343B/tt08_dlfloat_mac/docs/info.md

  Work Flow Details:

-•	The two 16 bit DLFloat input operands are supplied through the ui_in and uio_in (input)pins over two clock cycles getting stored in two registers
+•	The two 16 bit DLFloat input operands are supplied through the ui_in and uio_in (input)pins over two clock cycles getting stored in two registers.

 •	In the MAC module, the first stage involves multiplying the two inputs, followed by addition of the multiplication result and the accumulated value.
 The accumulated value in the MAC module starts at zero upon reset.

 •	After the MAC operation, the 16-bit accumulated result is pushed through uo_out pins over two clock cycles.
-First the msb 8 bits are pushed out followed by lsb bits
+First the msb 8 bits are pushed out followed by lsb bits.

 ![image](https://github.com/user-attachments/assets/aeb56247-fc7e-4823-b9f9-1acdaddd2d44)

 This arrangement helps in achieving a pipelined architecture where after 5 clock cycles from reset the output values can be pushed out in every cycle.

 Here the addition and multiplication follows the IEEE754 algorithm and the MAC operation incorporates handling the special cases like inf, NaN ,subnormals and zero and a full 16 bit precision range.

 The Multiplier and Adder blocks also handle overflow and underflow cases with a saturation logic where upon overflow the result is pushed to the largest number that can be represented in the DLFloat format and similarly with underflow the result is pushed to smallest number with the exception that in Multiplier the underflow is pushed to zero to not affect the accumulated results.